usamec/this-paper-could-be-a-tweet/README.md

 # This paper could be a tweet

-This is a list of (mostly ML) papers, where description of the method contains a lot of fluff, equation theatre and it could be shortened significantly and explained much better.
+This is a list of (mostly ML) papers where the description of the method contains a lot of fluff, equation theatre, and it could be shortened significantly and explained much better.

-This does not mean that idea in paper is bad or results of mentioned papers are worthless.
+This does not mean that the idea in the paper is bad or that the results of the mentioned papers are worthless.
-It just means, that in my opinion, they could be presented in much better fashion.
+It just means that, in my opinion, they could be presented in a much better fashion.

 ## [GhostNet: More Features from Cheap Operations](https://openaccess.thecvf.com/content_CVPR_2020/papers/Han_GhostNet_More_Features_From_Cheap_Operations_CVPR_2020_paper.pdf)

-Idea is to replace (Pytorch pseudocode follow):
+The idea is to replace (Pytorch pseudocode follow):
 ```
 Conv2d(in, out, kernel_size)
 ```